Skip to main content

 Rationale

+For more information on the use of ritonavir-boosted nirmatrelvir in patients with COVID-19, see Table 4e.
 Because of the potential for significant drug-drug interactions with concomitant medications, this regimen may not be the optimal choice for all patients.
-See Drug-Drug Interactions Between Ritonavir-Boosted Nirmatrelvir (Paxlovid) and Concomitant Medications for more information.
+See Drug-Drug Interactions Between Ritonavir-Boosted Nirmatrelvir (Paxlovid) and Concomitant Medications for details.

 Patients Who Are Immunocompromised and Have Prolonged COVID-19 Symptoms and Evidence of Ongoing Viral Replication